Rolodophone/nea/report/report.md

 ### Theme

 The protagonist of the game (the character that the user controls) will be a woman called Jane Pond.
 She is a spy who was working undercover in a foreign intelligence headquarters, but she got found out, so she has to run for her life.
 However, she wasn't carrying a weapon (so that she didn't attract attention) so she has to fend for herself empty-handed.

+### User interface

+The UI will be fairly simple as the focus of this project is on the game.
+When the user opens the app, they will see Jane Pond spying undercover on the left (an animated loop).
+On the right there is a large screen displaying the highscore and 4 buttons: "Play", "Tutorial", "Settings" and "Credits".

+If the user taps the "Settings" button, various settings will be displayed on the screen (e.g. SFX volume, music volume) along with a button to go back.

+The "Credits" button will display the credits along with a button to go back.

+If you press the "Play" button, a siren will start and a picture of Jane Pond will appear on the screen, along with the flashing words, "Impostor detected".
+Jane will start running and this will transition smoothly into the game.

+The "Tutorial" button has the same effect as the "Play" button, except it interactively shows you how to play the game.
+At the end of the tutorial, it transitions smoothly into the real game.

+TODO UI of game

 ## Research (~4 pages)